 Unlike other FSA plans, the parking and transit FSAs apply only to you.
 You cannot use these funds to pay for family members' parking, commuting, or mass transportation expenses.

 Q: What's the annual maximum?

 A: The maximum may adjust annually for inflation.
 For the current maximum, see IRS Publication 969.
 There is no minimum.

 Funds are available as they are deducted from your paychecks and deposited into your accounts.
 Unlike the traditional FSA, your annual election's funds are not available in a lump sum up front.
 You may change your election at any time.

 Q: Are they "use it or lose it"?

-A: Nope; you may roll over any unused funds to the next year.
+A: Nope; unlike the traditional FSA, you may roll over any unused funds to the next year.

 Q: Can I combine both accounts?

 A: No. Parking and transit FSAs are completely separate accounts.

 Funds cannot be transferred between accounts, rolled over from one to the other, combined, or commingled in any way.
 You cannot, for example, use a transit FSA to cover parking expenses.